Ever wonder to yourself, “Why am I craving meat?”

 Unfortunately many vegans and vegetarians may not be getting enough Vitamin B12 because this vitamin is found in animal products.

-This is why a lack of vitamin B12 could explain your cravings for meat, especially if you are vegetarian or vegan.
+This is why a lack of vitamin B12 could explain your cravings for eggs or for meat, especially if you are vegetarian or vegan.

 So far we have primarily talked about meat cravings from a nutritional perspective: